KipCollo/Frontend-Revision/React/Readme.md

 # React

 React is a JavaScript library for building user interfaces.It uses component based architecture.It is declarative.
+React.js is a JavaScript library used for building user interfaces.
+It allows developers to create reusable UI components and efficiently update the UI when the data changes.

 ## Creating React Project